 # ldm bind guest01 The virtual console concentrator service primary-vcc1 not exist or is not bound.
 Didn't find a suitable vcc service in a bound service domain to bind guest guest01 console

-To ensure the VCC configurations are configured according, use the ldm list -l
+To ensure the VCC configurations are configured according, use the ldm list -l [domain] comand to review the configurations:

 # ldm list -l guest01 NAME STATE FLAGS CONS VCPU MEMORY UTIL UPTIME guest01 bound ------ 5001 4 3G --lines omitted-- VCONS NAME SERVICE PORT LOGGING guest01 [email protected] 5001 on # ldm list -l primary NAME STATE FLAGS CONS VCPU MEMORY UTIL UPTIME primary active -n-cv- SP 4 4128M 0.9% 14d 55m --lines omitted-- VCC NAME PORT-RANGE primary-vcc0 5000-5100 --lines omitted-- VCONS NAME SERVICE PORT LOGGING SP